Car and Train Accident Lawyers Serving Clients Nationwide

 More on Auto Accident Law

-Fault does come into play in some of these states under certain circumstances such as severe injury, in which a jury may attribute fault to one party.
+- The fault does come into play in some of these states under certain circumstances such as severe injury, in which a jury may attribute fault to one party.
 A driver may also be at fault because s/he has broken the law, i.e., drunk driving.
 In at-fault states, the driver responsible for causing the accident is also liable for damages to the other party.
 It is much easier for a jury to assign fault in these states.
-The rules of fault apply to the wide range of auto accidents, including fatal car accidents, cars hit at railroad grade crossings, etc. Fault laws are crucial because they determine who pays for the medical bills, lost wages, pain and suffering, etc. that results from accidents.
+The rules of fault apply to a wide range of auto accidents, including fatal car accidents, cars hit at railroad grade crossings, etc. Fault laws are crucial because they determine who pays for the medical bills, lost wages, pain, and suffering, etc. that results from accidents.